ahmadnassri/node-metalsmith-imagemin/README.md

 npm install --only=production --save metalsmith-imagemin
 ```

+## Available plugins and defaults

+For installed plugins see index.js.

 ## API

 Pass `options` to the imagemin plugin and pass it to Metalsmith with the `use` method: